milanwiedemann/lcsm/README.md

 `fit_bi_lcsm()`.
 Modified LCS models will probably return errors as the layout matrix that gets created by this plot function only supports the specifications that can be modelled with this package.
-The input arguments for plotting a simplified path dioagram are:
+The input arguments for plotting a simplified path diagram are:

   - the estimated lavaan object `lavaan_object`,
   - the `lavaan_syntax` and ,